Said Ibraimov

-Said Ibraimov (Bulgarian: Саид Ибраимов) (born 14 October 1970) is a Bulgarian former footballer of Turkish descent who is currently employed as a physical conditioning coach at Tobol.
+Said Ibraimov (Bulgarian: Саид Ибраимов) (born 14 October 1970) is a Bulgarian former footballer who is currently an assistant coach at Astana.

 Career

-Coming through the youth ranks of Pirin Blagoevgrad, Ibraimov played for Montana, Neftochimic, Litex Lovech and Levski Sofia, winning a Bulgarian Cup with the "bluemen" during the 2002/2003 season.
+Coming through the youth ranks of Pirin Blagoevgrad, Ibraimov played for Montana, Naftex Burgas, Litex Lovech and Levski Sofia, winning a Bulgarian Cup with the "bluemen" during the 2002/2003 season.
 After retiring from the game, he became manager and was part of the coaching team at Litex Lovech during the 2008/2009 season.
 He was announced as the head coach of Etar 1924 in late December 2011, though a few days later it turned out that no agreement had been reached.